Aubrey LeBlanc, Vice-Chair

 Jane van Alphen, Director

 Jane van Alphen was a Director, Programs and Operations at the Canadian Center for Aging and Brain Health based at Baycrest Health Sciences.
 She was responsible for monitoring progress and impact, and day to day operations within the centre, with oversight of human resource, legal, information technology and programs.

 Jane previously served as the Vice-President, Operations at the Ontario Institute for Cancer Research based at MaRS from 2006 to 2016, where she created and oversaw the infrastructure of the new cancer research institute.
 Prior to that, she was clinical health services director at Sick Kids in Toronto from 1999 to 2006.
-She has also served as the perinatal manager at the Toronto General Hospital and as clinical leader and Registered Nurse at Doctors Hospital, Toronto.
-Jane completed a Bachelor of Science at University of Windsor, a Master’s of Science in Physiology at the University of Toronto and an MBA from the Rotman School of Management, University of Toronto.
+She has also served as the perinatal manager at the Toronto General Hospital and as a clinical leader and Registered Nurse at Doctors Hospital, Toronto.
+Jane completed a Bachelor of Science at the University of Windsor, a Master’s of Science in Physiology at the University of Toronto and an MBA from the Rotman School of Management, University of Toronto.
 She has lectured at the University of Toronto and Ryerson University and published in the fields of neurology and physiology.
 Jane has served as a volunteer board member for Humewood House in Toronto.

 Jay O’Neill, Director